 - External Eye Examination

 - Visual fields testing (if required)

-After your Eye Examination, we will advise you if you require glasses and issue you with a copy of your prescription and relevant professional advice on types of frames/glasses best suited to your prescription.
+After your Eye Examination, we will advise you if you require glasses and issue you with a copy of your prescription and relevant professional advice on the types of frames/glasses best suited to your prescription.